 Research Interests: India/South Asia, transnational feminism, feminist anthropology, migration, Indian diaspora, development, Hindu renunciation, gender and sexuality

-Meena Khandelwal is best known for her research on Hindu religious renunciation.
-This work resulted in an ethnography entitled Women in Ochre Robes (SUNY Press 2004) that focuses on the everyday lives of women initiated into sannyasa, a particularly extreme variety of Hindu asceticism.
-Sannyasa entails the renunciation of marriage, family ties, wealth, caste, and professional status for a life of celibacy and spiritual discipline.
-This book explores the complex gendering of a tradition that, on the one hand, was created by and for elite men, and, on the other, claims to transcend gender.
-Although, historically, women have been excluded from sannyasa, female renunciants (sannyasinis) comprise a substantial minority of contemporary initiates.
+Meena Khandelwal is best known for her pioneering research on Hindu celibacy and monastic life that puts gender at the center.
+Her book Women in Ochre Robes (SUNY Press 2004) focuses on the everyday lives of women initiated into sannyasa—one of several traditions of Hindu renunciation.
+These women walk away from marriage, family ties, wealth, caste, and professional status for a life of celibacy and spiritual discipline.
+Paradoxically, sannyasa is a monastic tradition created by and for elite men, but claims to transcend gender –in part because ‘the soul’ is neither male nor female.
 Khandelwal’s research suggests that sexuality and celibacy are mutually implicated and that abstinence should be accounted for in the field of sexuality studies.
 She co-edited a volume with Sondra Hausner and Ann Grodzins Gold entitled Women’s Renunciation in South Asia (Palgrave Macmillan 2006).
 A South-Asian edition of this book was published with the title Nuns, Yoginis, Saints and Singers (Zubaan 2007).
-Khandelwal has also published on the transnational aspects of Hindu renunciation, including an essay on foreign swamis who have migrated to India (Identities 2007).
-Her essay “The Cosmopolitan Guru: Spiritual Tourism and Ashrams in Rishikesh” examines renunciant cosmopolitanism in the yoga capital of the world (in The Guru in South Asia ed. by Copeman and Ikegama, 2012).
+Khandelwal has also published on transnational aspects of Hindu renunciation, including an essay on foreign swamis who have migrated to India (Identities 2007).
+Her essay “The Cosmopolitan Guru: Spiritual Tourism and Ashrams in Rishikesh” examines cosmopolitanism in the yoga capital of the world (in The Guru in South Asia ed. by Copeman and Ikegama, 2012).

-As a householder herself, Khandelwal has also published on romantic love and other things renounced by Hindu sadhus!
-Her essay “Arranging Love: Interrogating the Vantage Point in Cross-Border Feminism” (Signs 2009) examines western discourses of arranged marriage and argues for combining the insights of area studies and transnational frameworks.
-In her essay “Dance On!”
-Khandelwal has also written about cultural politics in campus-based Indian diaspora identities and institutional practices.
+As a straight, cis householder herself, Khandelwal has also published on romantic love and other things renounced by celibate women in ochre robes.
+Her essay “Arranging Love” (Signs 2009) argues for combining the insights of area studies and transnational frameworks to undo stereotypes of arranged marriage.
+In “Dance On!”
+(Cultural Dynamics 2014) she and co-author Akkoor describe the cultural politics of campus-based Indian dance competitions as an expression of US-born second-generation experiences. .

-Khandelwal has been awarded a Fulbright-Hays Group Project Award to take a group of 12 faculty and students to Rajasthan to learn about the story of cook-stove interventions.
-The seminar is planned for December 2016 and is described here:
+Khandelwal was recently awarded a Fulbright-Hays Group Project Award to take a group of 12 faculty and students to Rajasthan for one months in Winter 2016-2017 to learn about the story of cook-stove interventions.

 This research collaboration has also led to the development of an innovative, multi-disciplinary ‘big ideas’ course entitled People and Environment: Technology, Culture and Social Justice being taught by the same group of faculty.
-Khandelwal has directed and co-taught this course for three years and describes it in a video as part of UI’s Extraordinary Teaching Project:
+Khandelwal has directed and co-taught this course for four years and describes it in a video as part of UI’s Extraordinary Teaching Project.

 Global Migration in the Contemporary World